Blogs/MVP Development

 Step 4: Mapping out the user journey and experience

-Follow these steps to map out your user journey:
+A clear journey also makes it easier to spot friction before launch.
+Follow these steps to map out the user journey:

 • Start by identifying your user's goals.